Interstate 405 Sepulveda Pass Pavement Rehabilitation Project

 Q: How many lanes will this project replace?

 A: Sections of two lanes of I-405 in both directions from Victory Boulevard to Mulholland Drive will be replaced along with sections of other lanes in the project limits.
+The specific areas being replaced depends on the current condition of the roadway which is evaluated by maintenance.

 Q: Will this project install sound walls?